 Right after the MBA, I was selected to be part of the Schlumberger Digital Transformation global team.
 In my new role as the DrillPlan (Cloud-based, well construction planning) Business Development Manager for the Dallas, Texas buying region, I am at the CE (client engagement) end of the DEVOPS pipeline.
-My current team is essentially an intra-organizational startup tasked with building and deploying sustainable break-through digital collaboration solutions for the oil and gas industry, and yes, my skills, knowledge and network from the MBA programme are of immense value.
+My current team is essentially an intra-organisational startup tasked with building and deploying sustainable break-through digital collaboration solutions for the oil and gas industry, and yes, my skills, knowledge and network from the MBA programme are of immense value.

 What do you enjoy most about your current work and what are the main challenges that you face?

 My current business team is a startup tasked with solving a global industry challenge.
 Startups have a significantly different business model from operational businesses, and everyone is in a learning mode.
 The biggest challenge is in organisational culture and change management.
 The natural people/business preference is to fully quantify expected value and understand all implications before making significant changes.
 In a dynamic and transforming business environment, however, staying static in a bid to fully understand things present business continuity risks.
 Being able to appreciate the attendant inertia from an empathetic standpoint and developing solutions that help customers safely traverse the scary streets of technology, process and behaviour change is a very interesting challenge to wake up to.

 In what way is remaining connected to your alumni network important to you?

 It offers me the chance to learn from multiple fields across multiple cultures and challenging scenarios.
 It is like a matrix multiplication of life instances.
 While it is practically impossible for me to experience all the fields of study and work that I am interested in, and equally impossible to experience all the cultures I admire to an exhaustive extent, I can connect to dependable sources through the alumni community.